Galvanised steel is a common material used for outdoor furniture as it is long lasting and rust resistant.

 There are several advantages to choosing an outdoor furniture piece manufactured using galvanised steel:

-Galvanised steel is a material renowned for its longevity lasting for over 20 years even when exposed to severe weather conditions including water exposure.
+It is a material renowned for its longevity lasting for over 20 years even when exposed to severe weather conditions including water exposure.

 Unlike raw steel, galvanised steel requires very little maintenance to keep looking good and performing well.
+This is especially important when used for outdoor furniture.